Wendy Oxenhorn: Jazz Foundation of America work

-In 2000 Oxenhorn took over the executive directorship of the Jazz Foundation of America (JFA), which provides assistance to elderly professional jazz, blues & R & B musicians in need.
+In 2000 Oxenhorn took over the executive directorship of the Jazz Foundation of America (JFA), which provides assistance to elderly professional jazz, blues and R & B musicians in need.
 At the time, the organization had $7,000 in its accounts and handled 35 clients per year.
 In 2001 Oxenhorn conceived and produced what became the major annual JFA fundraising event: "A Great Night in Harlem."
 Named after the famed Art Kane photograph, A Great Day in Harlem, Oxenhorn's Great Night in Harlem Concert at the Apollo Theater has been a hugely successful annual fundraising event, which would not have been possible without Lauren Roberts, a co-worker and Jarrett Lilien, the former E*TRADE president, who offered to bankroll the cost of the Apollo Theater and has since become the organization's President.

 The inaugural event was emceed by Gil Noble, and featured performances by dozens of prominent jazz musicians.
 The concert also helped attract prominent board members, including Quincy Jones, their current chairman; Richard Parsons, Agnes Varis, Elvis Costello, Danny Glover, Michael Novogratz and Lou Reed.
 The benefit concert raised $350,000 in its first year, 13 days after 9/11.

 Oxenhorn's fundraising efforts vastly expanded the program to over 500 cases per year and by 2005 the JFA became a national organization with a staff of four.